saraelizalde/Granny-s-Advice/README.md

 The primary business goal of Granny's Advice is to increase social media traffic.
 By encouraging users to engage with the website’s content and follow us on social media thanks to call to actions.
 The website will strategically use keywords to make it easier for people to find the content they need, whether searching for life tips or simply enjoying a nostalgic escape.
 In the future, we plan to implement monetization strategies such as advertisements or prenium content.

 ## Target audiance
 The target audience for Granny's Advice primarily consists of young adults between the ages of 18-35.
 These individuals are likely transitioning to independent living and may be looking for affordable, practical tips on managing daily life, chores, and budgeting.
 Additionally, the nostalgic aesthetic appeals to younger generations who are drawn to vintage or comforting content, while older generations will recognize and appreciate the familiar feel of "grandmother's advice."

-## Why they are the target:
-- Budget-Conscious: Many young adults are navigating their first experiences with managing finances and household tasks.
-They seek affordable, practical advice to make everyday life easier.
-- Nostalgia: Younger generations enjoy nostalgic content, especially related to family, comfort, and simpler times.
-This trend is popular on social media and resonates with this demographic.
+This nostalgic trend is popular on social media and resonates with this demographic.
+We implemented emotional triggers throughout the website based on insights from user interview results we received to touch this audiance.
-- Familiar Aesthetic: The vintage, grandmotherly design appeals to users who seek a sense of comfort and emotional connection, drawing them in with warm, timeless visuals.

 ## User intervew
 The design logic of this website was based on the most popular responses from our user interview.
 These insights guided us in choosing the preferred layout, emotional triggers, and visual elements (such as colors and patterns) that evoke memories of their grandmothers.
 Additionally, it helped us determine the content that would be most useful and appealing, attracting visitors to our site.